digital-asset/docs.daml.com/docs/2.7.1/docs/canton/architecture/overview.rst

 ~~~~~~~~~~~~~~~~

 The topology manager allows participants to join and leave
-the Canton domain, and to register, revoke and rotate public keys.
+the Canton sync domain, and to register, revoke, and rotate public keys.
 It knows the parties **hosted** by a given participant.
 It
 defines the **trust level** of each participant.
 The trust level is
 either **ordinary** or **VIP**.